sidprobstein/simple_text_classifier/README.md

 -h requests help
 -c removes stop characters
 -s removes stop words
+-t uses model trained with -t option, see above
 -g GRAMS specifies the number of grams (word combinations) to use in modelling filespec must be the path to one or more text files
 -r recurses through subdirectories; unless specified, train.py operates only on the current directory
 ```